The Money Is In The List – Have You Started Yours?

 • “I am making a run for elected office because I want to make a difference in the lives of the people that need help.”
 That’s better, but it lacks specifics.

-For example, “I am running for town board because I’ve lived here all my life.
+Here’s another example: “I am running for town board because I’ve lived here all my life.
 As a homeowner and parent, I want to keep this town a great place to raise a family.
-I have the experience in finance and community service necessary to be an effective town board member.
+My background in finance and community service has prepared me to be an effective town board member.
 I will work hard and make sure your voice is heard.”

 This statement ties into who you are, what ties you to the community, and why a voter should support you.